Pancreatic Cancer Cheat Sheet

 Risk Factors:

-• I have a family history of colon and/or ovarian cancer.
+• I have a family history of pancreatic cancer

 Warning Signs: